kiali/kiali-client-python/README.md

 ## Service Details

-- This method will return a `Service` object
+- This method will return a `Service`

 - Required Parameter (`namespace`, `service`)